judsonmitchell/DocketMinder/README.md

 DocketMinder
 ===============

-This is a tool to help lawyers who practice in New Orleans to keep track of changes to the web-based case minute entries provided by the [Orleans Parish Sheriff's Office](http://opcso.org).
-It uses a simple diff call to check for the changes and notify the user via email.
+DocketMinder is a tool to help lawyers who practice in New Orleans to keep track of changes to the web-based case minute entries provided by the [Orleans Parish Sheriff's Office](http://opcso.org).
+You can see it in action [here](http://loyolalawtech.org/docketminder).
+DocketMinder uses a simple diff call to check for the changes and notify the user via email.
 The project uses many open source tools including:

 * [Fat-Free Framework](https://github.com/bcosca/fatfree)
 * [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)
 * [Twitter Bootstrap](https://github.com/twitter/bootstrap.git)
 * [Initializr](http://www.initializr.com/)

-DocketMinder was created as a part of the [Litigation and Technology Clinic](http://loyolalawtech.org) of [Loyola College of Law, New Orleans](http://law.loyno.edu).
+This project was created as a part of the [Litigation and Technology Clinic](http://loyolalawtech.org) of [Loyola College of Law, New Orleans](http://law.loyno.edu).

 ##License (MIT)